ian-morri/ian-morri.github.io/_posts/2026-03-10-gen-ai-sql-agent-bot.md

 # 02. SQL Agent Overview <a name="agent-overview"></a>

 Rather than simply asking an LLM to *write some SQL*, we build a full **SQL Agent**.
-The difference is that a simple *SQL writer* just outputs a query (it has no direct access to the database and cannot inspect schemas or data) whereas a SQL Agent can; read the schema, inspect sample rows, choose tools to run queries, iterate based on tool results, and of course return a final answer.
+The difference is that a simple *SQL writer* just outputs a query (it has no direct access to the database and cannot inspect schemas or data), whereas a SQL Agent can; read the schema, inspect sample rows, choose tools to run queries, iterate based on tool results, and of course return a final answer.

 In this project, the agent: